MeronTekie/MrRogobers-Neighborhood/README.md

 ## Description

-This website is built to return the value of a given number in to count from zero upto the number given as an input and then converts numbers that contain 1,2,3 in to _"Beep!","Boop", and "Wont you be my neighbor?"_ respectively.
-And if the number contains 1 and 2 and/or 3 The application follows the hierarchical system and diplays the string of the higher number
+This website is built to return the value of a given number in to count from zero up to the number given as an input and then converts numbers that contain 1,2,3 in to _"Beep!","Boop", and "Wont you be my neighbor?"_ respectively.
+And if the number contains 1 and 2 and/or 3 The application follows the hierarchical system and displays the string of the higher number

 ## Setup/Installation Requirements